 I have driven past the entrance to Mount Revelstoke National Park without stopping at least a dozen times.
 When I finally made the park my destination I was sorry I hadn’t stopped sooner.
-The park is known for its exceptional wildflower displays and there is some excellent hiking – as we found out on the Eva Lake hike.
+The park is known for its exceptional summer wildflower displays and there is some excellent hiking – as we found out on the Eva Lake hike.
 I had planned for a visit in early August specifically to try and catch the wildflowers.
 They peak from early to mid-August.

 How to get to the Eva Lake Trailhead

 From Revelstoke, drive approximately 5.6 km to reach the turnoff to the Meadows in the Sky Parkway.
 The 26-km-long road switchbacks over 10 times as it climbs up the side of a mountain, gaining 1,600 m (5,249 ft).
 Pop out at a parking lot by Balsam Lake, in a beautiful landscape of sub-alpine tundra.
-From there you have the option of hopping on a shuttle beginning at 10 AM but it’s an easy one kilometer walk to the actual Eva Lake Trailhead via the Upper Summit Trail.
+From there you have the option of hopping on a shuttle beginning at 10 AM, but it’s an easy one kilometre walk to the actual Eva Lake Trailhead via the Upper Summit Trail.

-Eva Lake Loo hike description
+Eva Lake trail hike description

-Option to hike to Jade Lake
+Option to hike to Miller and Jade Lakes

-Camping at Eva Lake
+Backcountry camping at Eva Lake

 A few things I like to take on my mountain hikes